davewsmith/toydeploy/NOTES.md

     ansible-playbook -i inventory_aws_ec2.yml playbooks/main.yml \
       -u ubuntu --key-file ~/.ssh/toydeploy.pem

 almost worked, but blew up trying to bootstrap the database.
-So close.
+Fixed a a latent ordering in the deploy playbook (swapped two rules so that migrations run first), and BOOM!
+The app deploys and produces output through the web.